-It does not mean that we are pathetic human beings who cannot stand up for what is right in this world.
+It does not mean that we are pathetic human beings who cannae stand up for what is right in this world.
 It does not mean that we have no opinion.
 It does not mean that we must always be on the receiving end of other people's ill will.
 It also does not mean that we must give everything we have for those in need but to carefully consider ways of helping others in need!
 Jesus is telling us to seek new ways to resemble Him even in situations where our "resemblances" cause us trouble and suffering.
 He is telling us to have hope in any challenging situation.
 He is just a prayer away.
 Jesus is urging us to see in him a new direction.
 Yes he showed us what God is like as He resembled Him in everything He did.

-If we resemble Christ, the world can see that we are different too - and what a witness we can be, if we can manage to resemble Him in challenging situations.
+If we resemble Christ's love, the world can see that we are different too - and what a witness can we be, if we can manage to resemble Him in challenging situations.
 But it will mean that we learn and journey with Jesus as we go along life's pathways.
-It will mean a journey of discovering the joys of His love, a journey where we sometimes doubt that He is with us, a journey of hope where we look forward being with Him forever, a journey of many ups and downs but a journey where we come to know the Way, the Truth and the Life that Jesus resembles.
+It will mean a journey of discovering the joys of His love, a journey where we sometimes doubt that He is with us, a journey of hope where we look forward be with Him forever, a journey of many ups and downs but a journey where we come to know the Way, the Truth and the Life that Jesus resembles.
+Life is always like a train tract - two tracts where the good and the bad is with us all the time.
+But if we say we belong to Christ then we must always choose for the good in each and every situation.